objectkuan/objectkuan.github.io/_posts/2014-11-05-an-algorithm-for-fun.md

 ---
 layout: post
-title: An Algorithm to For Fun
+title: An Algorithm For Fun
 ---

 Today we three were very boring.
 So boring that we casually made out a question.
-We have n characters (just think n <= 26 and they are 'a', 'b', ... 'a' + n - 1).
-What is the kth plalindrome formed by that n characters without duplicated characters?
-(It is only OK if it is duplicated because of palindrome, so in the palindrome each charaters can appear at most twice).
+We have n characters (just suppose n <= 26 and they are 'a', 'b', ... 'a' + n - 1).
+What is the kth plalindrome formed by that n characters unduplicatedly?
+(It is OK only if one char is duplicated because of palindrome, that is to say, each charater can appear at most twice).

 <!--more-->